Skip to content

 Once ready, all you have to do is choose the right remote work community to travel with – as our expert, Diversity Promoter Maria Olsen, demonstrates to us with her latest personal experience.

 It provides week-long retreats, as well as trips that span one, four or twelve months.
-With the latter two, in particular, the organisation arranges all transportation between destinations.
 Some of the itineraries are regional; others hop continents.
 All are well-supported, with local city guides who know the location well and who are terrific resources for travellers.
-A plus was having an instant community as I travelled, someone I could socialize with as little or as much as I wanted.

 Some of my friends have tried other remote work travel groups.
-Unsettled and Hacker Paradise both received good marks.
+Unsettled , Wifi Tribe and Hacker Paradise which all received good marks.
 The first one is slightly more expensive, which may appeal to a different clientele, and has more short-term trips than the others I have researched.
-The latter organisation, instead, costs less and is more likely to attract younger digital nomads.
+The other organisations, instead, costs less and is more likely to attract younger digital nomads.

 The average age on my last trip was 35.
 I was the oldest of my group but that didn’t bother me at all: being around Millennials helped me gain a certain understanding of my adult children and their friends.
 We were all respectful and, I think, learned from each other.